| Hampshire The Music Service underwent a major programme of expansion

 of the world musics programme and thirdly, through specific

+projects which contributed to continuing programmes.
 It has to be a given that to provide high quality music education,

 there has to be matching high quality INSET and CPD.
 There